 You’ve heard the saying/warning probably a million times since you were a teenager: “Once a cheater, always a cheater.”

-The assumption is that a person can have many flaws and make several relationship mistakes — he or she can lie to you, say mean things in anger or even squander money without telling you about it — but if adultery is committed, forget about it.
+The assumption is that a person can have many flaws and make several relationship mistakes — he or she can lie to you, say mean things in anger or even squander money without telling you about it — but if adultery is committed, forget about it and accept the end of your relationship.
 You might as well find yourself a new partner or embrace being single because a tiger who cheats doesn’t change its stripes.

 But why is cheating treated like the relationship blunder from which there is no return?
 Understandably, many people feel like it’s the ultimate betrayal of their trust and a complete slap in the face.
 The feeling may be that one person was in it whole hog, resisting temptation in an effort to focus on the relationship and keep it strong, while for the other, their whole time together was treated like his or her personal free for all.